WindowsAzure-TrainingKit-RU/Demo-BuildClips/Segment1.md

 	_Log into the Windows 8 App using Facebook Service_

 1. If you chose to authenticate using Facebook and the _Application Consent_ page is shown, click **Allow**.
-In case you have chosen to authenticate using Twitter, and the _Authorize Application_ page is shown, click **Authorize App** to continue.
+If you have chosen to authenticate using Twitter, and the _Authorize Application_ page is shown, click **Authorize App** to continue.

 1. Click on the video to show that it is consuming the published Web API.